A Guide to GDPR Training

 (1) General Workforce Privacy Awareness Training – basic privacy awareness for the entire workforce

-(2) Training About GDPR — training that introduces select employee groups to GDPR (i.e. employees who need to know more about how GDPR works)
+(2) Training About GDPR — this type introduces select employee groups to the law (i.e. employees who need to know more about how GDPR works)

-(3) Role-Based Training — training for specific roles in organizations, such as designing products and services for privacy or vendor management
+(3) Role-Based Training — this type is for specific roles in organizations, such as designing products and services for privacy or vendor management

-Professor Daniel Solove has spent a lot of time reviewing the training requirements and thinking about training in light of these new developments.
+Professor Daniel Solove has spent a lot of time reviewing the training requirements and thinking about the topic in light of these new developments.

 His guide covers: